alban-read/M1-MICRO-FORTH/dumbint.md

  .. allow new words to be composed, mainly by concatenation.

-Get an interactive interpreter running from Day 1, and then build it out.
+- Get an interactive interpreter running from Day 1, and then build it out.

-The process is incremental, and interactive from the start, as soon as the outer text interpreter said OK, it was used to test the next features added.
+- The process is incremental, and interactive from the start, as soon as the outer text interpreter said OK, it was used to test the next features added.

-Use the computer against itself (Use the computer as a tool for using the computer).
+- Use the computer against itself (Use the computer as a tool for using the computer).

+- Assume nothing, measure and test.

 ### expedience

-It is ok to start by using some functions from the standard C library to get up and running.
+- It is ok to start by using some functions from the standard C library to get up and running.

-Later I may migrate to only use system calls and internal system functions.
+- Later I may migrate to only use system calls and internal system functions.

-ASCII text is used for function names and vaiables, not Unicode
+- ASCII text is used for function names and vaiables, not Unicode

-Unicode may be supported only for Unicode strings if they are added
+- Unicode may be supported only for Unicode strings if they are added

 ### Origin